What's the hidden ingredient in "pure" maple syrup? FIND OUT HERE.

 Our body is designed to excrete heavy metals through urine (and a little bit through sweat, hair, and breastmilk too)... but only so much.
 There's a limit.
 If you're overloaded, your body will store those heavy metals in your bones, blood, tissues, and organs.

 And, of course, a main purpose of bone broth is drawing out as much as possible from the bones.
 If there are heavy metals in bones, they will make their way into the broth.
-This is especially true when you use apple cider vinegar to draw everything out and make it thick and gelatinous (like our broth).
+This is especially true when you use apple cider vinegar to draw everything out and make it thick and gelatinous and nutrient rich (like our broth).

 And that led me to my second question --- Should I be concerned about every bone broth?
 Where is the fear coming from?
 Well... it seems it might be a little political.